zoehneto/chrome-rtf-viewer/README.md

 # chrome-rtf-viewer
-This chrome extension allows to view RTF (Rich Text Format) files in the browser and does so automatically when clicking any link to an RTF file.
+This extension allows to view RTF (Rich Text Format) files in the browser and does so automatically when clicking any link to an RTF file.
 The RTF file is then automatically rendered in the same tab (similarly to the pdf preview feature of most browsers).
 This plugin does not depend on any external services to generate the preview.

+# Browser Support

+## Chrome
-You can install this extension from https://chrome.google.com/webstore/detail/rtf-viewer/djalaeippddcgflofefafkgijpefkjef
+You can install the extension from the chrome web store at https://chrome.google.com/webstore/detail/rtf-viewer/djalaeippddcgflofefafkgijpefkjef

-# Support for other browsers
+## Firefox
 This extension is now also available for firefox at https://addons.mozilla.org/firefox/addon/rtf-viewer/

+## Edge
+There is experimental support for edge, for further details see EDGE.md

 # License
 This project is licensed under the MIT license.
 See the LICENSE file for details.